USDA-FSEPRU/FS19C-commensal-Ecoli/README.md

 # **FS19C project**

-This is a lab notebook for the comparative genomics project of 96 commensal E. coli isolates (sorbitol-positive and sorbitol-negative) collected from FS19 STEC colonization study in dairy calves (Fecal and RAMS samples).
+This is a lab notebook describing the comparative genomics project of commensal E. coli isolates and development of a pipeline to identify potential probiotic isolates that could be tested for competitive exclusion against STEC. \n
+96 isolates (sorbitol-positive and sorbitol-negative) collected from FS19 STEC colonization study in dairy calves (Fecal and RAMS samples) were tested in this pipeline.

 ## **Table of contents**
 | File Name  | Description |